-Recent studies show that certain injectable diabetes drugs can help with weight loss in addition to blood sugar management.
-In combination with diet and exercise, they may help a person with type 2 diabetes maintain weight loss.
+Recent studies show that certain injectable diabetes drugs can help with weight loss in people with type 2 diabetes, in combination with diet and exercise.
+Healthcare professionals may prescribe these drugs off-label for weight loss in people without this condition.

-Although drugs such as semaglutide (Ozempic) and liraglutide (Saxenda) have gained popularity online, they are designed for people with obesity or overweight and additional weight-related comorbidities such as type 2 diabetes or high blood pressure.
-The manufacturers did not create them for general use.
+Scientists have designed drugs, such as semaglutide (Ozempic) and liraglutide (Saxenda), for people with obesity or overweight.
+They also make them for addressing additional weight-related comorbidities such as type 2 diabetes or high blood pressure.
+While some healthcare professionals may recommend an off-label use for weight loss in those without these conditions, the manufacturers did not create them for general use.

 Injectable diabetes drugs for weight loss mimic the gut peptides that help regulate blood sugar.
 Glucagon-like peptide-1 (GLP-1) and glucose-dependent insulinotropic polypeptide (GIP) are both incretin hormones, or gut peptides.
 They are

-Incretin hormones cause the body to produce more insulin when a person consumes sugar orally than when a person receives glucose through an IV.
+Incretin hormones cause the body to produce more insulin when a person consumes sugar orally than when they receive glucose intravenously through a vein.
 This is called the incretin effect.
 In people with type 2 diabetes, the incretin effect is either decreased or absent.

 That is when GLP-1 receptor agonists and GIP receptor agonists can step in to manage blood sugar and, as recent studies have shown, help with weight loss.

 The Food and Drug Administration (FDA) has approved a small handful of GLP-1 receptor agonists and GIP receptor agonists for weight loss in people who have obesity or who have overweight and another weight-related health condition.
-This category includes the following medications:
+This category includes the below medications.

 Semaglutide (Wegovy, Ozempic)